Matthew-Dove/Std.Out/README.md

 --key | -k: The name of the configuration in app settings, that defines the log groups to query, and general filter rules.
 --cid | -c: The Correlation Id to filter the logs by.

+stdout cw --key appname --action createCustomer --actionkey appname

+--key | -k: The name of the configuration in app settings, that defines the log groups to query, and general filter rules.
+--action | -a: The name of the action to load correlation data from.
+--actionkey | -ak: The name of the Load source to use from the configuration in app settings.
 ```

 **S3**